Beetlejuice Beetlejuice: Plot

 As Betelgeuse and Lydia search for Astrid, Jeremy escorts her through the afterlife's bureaucracy, then reveals his true intent to Astrid, who is taken to the "Soul Train" to be sent to the "Great Beyond".
-Lydia saves Astrid right before the train departs as they escape through a portal to Saturn's moon Titan, where Richard, working as a civil servant, saves them from one of its Sandworms.
-During a mourning ceremony for Charles, Delia is fatally bitten by a pair of asps that she was assured were defanged and arrives in the Netherworld as she summons Betelgeuse to help find Charles, agreeing in exchange for help finding Lydia.
-Meanwhile, Richard helps his wife and daughter return to the living world while Betelgeuse voids Jeremy's visa and sends him to the "Fires of Damnation".
+Betelgeuse sends Jeremy to the "Fires of Damnation" while Lydia and Astrid escape with the help of Richard.
+During a mourning ceremony for Charles, Delia is fatally bitten by a pair of asps and arrives in the Netherworld; she summons Betelgeuse to help find Charles, agreeing in exchange for help finding Lydia.

 Returning home, Astrid apologizes to Lydia for her initial disbelief.
-The duo arrive at the church for Lydia and Rory's wedding, but Betelgeuse crashes the ceremony with Delia as he then injects Rory with "truth serum", forcing him to confess that he never believed in Lydia's abilities and is only a profiteering gold digger.
-As Betelgeuse takes over, Wolf and his fellow officers appear, only to be kept at bay.
-Delores then arrives to avenge herself just as Astrid summons a Sandworm that Betelgeuse goads into devouring her and Rory.
-Astrid then reveals that Betelgeuse's marriage contract is voided due to him illegally bringing her mother into the Netherworld as Lydia banishes him back there.
+The duo arrive at the church for Lydia and Rory's wedding, but Betelgeuse crashes the ceremony with Delia.
+He injects Rory with "truth serum", forcing him to confess that he never believed in Lydia's abilities and is only a profiteering gold digger.
+As Betelgeuse takes over, Wolf and his fellow officers appear, only to be kept at bay before Delores arrives to avenge herself.
+With everyone else distracted, Astrid uses the Fraziers' copy of the Handbook for the Recently Deceased to open a portal to Saturn's moon Titan and summons one of its Sandworms that devours Delores and Rory.
+She then reveals that Betelgeuse's marriage contract is voided due to him illegally bringing her mother into the Netherworld.
+Freed from the contract, Lydia banishes Betelgeuse back there.

 Delia is then escorted back to the Netherworld by Wolf, reuniting with Charles at the Soul Train's station as the couple then depart for the Great Beyond together.
-Lydia ends Ghost House to spend more time with Astrid, but Betelgeuse continues to haunt her.
+Lydia ends Ghost House to spend more time with Astrid, despite Betelgeuse continuing to haunt her.